repositive/ui-library/README.md

 disabled = (not validations.valid)
 ```

-A typical `r-button` may look like:
+Typical usage of `r-button` may look like:
 ```
 {{r-button
     clickHandler=(action "reset")